Somewhere along the line, we changed our minds about getting dirt on our hands.

 And by god, don’t pick up that cruddy old thing lying in the muck!

 Earlier today I was scooping the used coffee grinds out of those little plastic pods lazy suburban people use to make their coffee.
 And by “their” I mean “my,” and by “make” I mean “I press a button,” because as much as I love coffee I’m too damned lazy to make myself a real cup, so I use one of them damned K machines.
 Still, I make use of those pods, or K cups.
+Since I love coffee so much I should probably learn how to make it.
+My friend recommended that I read an article called 5 Tips to make a Good Espresso Shot but I haven’t got round to it yet.
+I would love to be able to make my own coffee in the future though.
 After I’ve made myself some Lazy Suburban Coffee — iced, please — the grounds go into my compost bin and the cup itself gets a few small holes poked in the bottom and becomes a seed starter planter for my vegetable garden.
 Each pod will help birth a few new plants before it ends up in the recycling.

 So I’m standing in the kitchen today scooping out coffee grounds and my hands are covered in muck, the sort of muck that would have grossed me out not too long ago.
 No dirt on your hands!
 Those are adult rules!